 This round of EIPs for taxpayers with existing direct deposit information on file began the week of April 13, 2020, and in most instances, payments continued to be issued until December 31, 2020.

 The Coronavirus Response and Relief Supplemental Appropriations Act of 2021 allows for an additional second round of EIP payments (EIP2).
 These payments were available starting January 4, 2021, and were issued until mid-January.

 EIP2 payments are also automatic for eligible taxpayers who filed a 2019 tax return, those who receive Social Security retirement, survivor or disability benefits (SSDI), Railroad Retirement benefits as well as Supplemental Security Income (SSI), and Veterans Affairs beneficiaries who didn’t file a tax return.
 Payments were also automatic for anyone who successfully registered for the first EIP online at IRS.gov using the agency’s Non-Filers tool by November 21, 2020, or who submitted a simplified tax return that had been processed by the IRS.

-See IRS.gov’s Economic Impact Payments page, this IRS Statement or Questions and Answers about the Second Economic Impact Payment for more details.
+See IRS.gov’s Economic Impact Payments page, this IRS Statement or the Questions and Answers about the Second Economic Impact Payment page for more details.

 Who Is Eligible and For What Amount?